 In the past you had to exert a lot of effort just trying to find insurance quotes, but we have made the process easier and more convenient.
 All you need to do is submit your zip code or choose the state you are from, and you will get a list of the best and most affordable offers in the area.
 We update our database regularly and ensure you get offers only from the most reliable and reputable companies in the country.

 All the insurance quotes we offer are free and instant, plus most of them offer discounts as well, and with our comprehensive database you’ll have an easier time comparing them and determining which is right.
-Furthermore, our services include detailed guides about life insurance so you’ll know what is best for your situation.
+Furthermore, our services include detailed guides about life cover so you’ll know what is best for your situation.

 It’s difficult to emphasize just how important life insurance for seniors is, and finding the most appropriate plan is necessary.